CORRECTED-FACTBOX-Tennis-Jelena Ostapenko v Simona Halep - player profiles

 (Makes clear Ostapenko can become the first unseeded woman to win the French Open since 1933, not 1993)

-June 9 Here's a look at the form and previous records of Latvia's Jelena Ostapenko and Romanian Simona Halep ahead of the French Open final on Saturday (prefix number denotes seeding).
+June 9 (Reuters) - Here's a look at the form and previous records of Latvia's Jelena Ostapenko and Romanian Simona Halep ahead of the French Open final on Saturday (prefix number denotes seeding).

 Jelena Ostapenko (Latvia)